Department of Psychology

 Biography

-Godwin is a first-year doctoral student and a Research Assistant in the Culturally Responsive Measurement (CRèMe) Lab.
+Godwin is a second-year doctoral student and a Research Assistant in the Culturally Responsive Measurement (CRèMe) Lab.
 He is interested in developing culturally specific psychological measures and adapting tests developed in other cultures to sufficiently meet the specific needs of various populations, especially Africans.

 Godwin has worked on several projects involving developing and validating survey instruments, data collection (on-site and online), and analysis using SPSS and Process Macro.
 He aspires to adapt and re-validate frequently used psychological instruments in Nigerian cultural (research and practice) settings.
 Godwin's initial research areas were security consciousness and anti-social behavior tendency among young adults in southeastern Nigeria.